Wittgenstein (film)

-Wittgenstein is a 1993 experimental comedy-drama film directed by Derek Jarman and produced by Tariq Ali.
-An international co-production of the United Kingdom and Japan, the film is loosely based on the life story as well as the philosophical thinking of the philosopher Ludwig Wittgenstein.
+Wittgenstein is a 1993 experimental comedy-drama film co-written and directed by Derek Jarman, and produced by Tariq Ali.
+An international co-production of the United Kingdom and Japan, the film is loosely based on the life story, as well as the philosophical thinking of philosopher Ludwig Wittgenstein.
 The adult Wittgenstein is played by Karl Johnson.

 The original screenplay by literary critic Terry Eagleton was heavily rewritten during pre-production and shooting by Jarman, radically altering the style and structure, although retaining much of Eagleton's dialogue.
 The story is not played out in a traditional setting, but rather against a black backdrop within which the actors and key props are placed, as if in a theatre setting.

 The film was originally part of a series of 12 films on the life and ideas of philosophers, produced by Ali on behalf of Channel Four.
 Only four of the scripts got commissioned: Socrates by Howard Brenton, Spinoza by Ali, Locke by David Edgar and Wittgenstein by Eagleton.
 Spinoza was filmed and directed by Chris Spencer as Spinoza : The Apostle of Reason.
 Citizen Locke was filmed and directed by Agnieszka Piotrowska.
-These were transmitted in 1994 as 52-minute television films.
+These were broadcast in 1994 as 52-minute television films.